This post was updated on: December 2023

 When you come to Innot Hot Springs, you can expect to find a relaxed and comfortable atmosphere.
-The natural springs provide a perfect opportunity to unwind and relax, while the surrounding area offers plenty of opportunities for exploration.
+The natural springs provide the perfect opportunity to unwind and relax, while the surrounding area offers plenty of opportunities for exploration.
+You do not need to pay to visit the natural springs, it is completely free.

-The hot spring water can be up to 75°C in some sections (be careful) and has rejuvenating and healing properties.
+The hot spring water can be up to 75°C in some sections (be careful, it can really burn your skin) and has rejuvenating and healing properties.
 But be warned, If you get too close and your feet sink into the sand, it will burn.
-Be careful if you have kids around.
+Be careful if you have kids around and wear shoes as much as you can.

-When we arrived on a cold winter morning, there was only one other person and plantly of water flowing.
+When we arrived on a cold winter morning, there was only one other person enjoying his own little pool and plently of water flowing.
 Many holes were already dug out, but we needed to dig a channel to allow more water in.
+The water that flows from the river is cold so you dig your own little hole, let some cold water in and the temperature of your pool will be just perfect.

 Even though it was cold outside, it became very relaxing once we were in the water.